Vitalis-Ifeanyi/Vitalis-Ifeanyi/README.md

 ### ✨ Let’s Build Something Meaningful Together

-> Whether it’s a job, a project idea, or just a conversation—I’m always open to talk.
+> Whether it’s a job, a project idea, or just a conversation..
+I’m always open to talk.

 ---